-If you think that the device will burn a hole in your pocket, then you’re absolutely wrong!
-It is possible to find a pocket-friendly digital TDS meter, like this digital TDS meter.
+If you think that the device will burn a hole in your pocket, then you're absolutely wrong!
+It is possible to find a pocket-friendly digital TDS meter, as this digital TDS meter.

 Take a look at the following ways that will make water fit for drinking –

 Reverse Osmosis, or RO, is a popular method of purifying water and remove TDS.
 In fact, you're probably already familiar with the term because the water purifier in your house uses this method to reduce the TDS levels of the water in your house.